Commercial Solar Energy Incentives

 - Return on Investment

-The price of solar energy has declined significantly in recent years for both residential and commercial systems because the cost of solar panels and other components plummeted.
+The price of solar energy has declined significantly in recent years for both residential and commercial systems.
+This is because the cost of solar panels and other components have plummeted in recent years.
 The price of your solar energy system will depend on how much electricity you need and how and where the solar panels will be installed.

 Government Incentives for Solar Power

 The Federal Tax Credit for solar system was extended for five years and is good news for Maine home and business owners.
-The tax credit can reduce the net cost of a solar energy system by 30%!
-Commercial systems may also qualify for an accelerated depreciation of the solar system.
+The tax credit can reduce the net cost of a solar energy system by 26%!
+Commercial systems may also qualify for accelerated depreciation or bonus depreciation of the solar system.
 Speak with your tax expert for details.

 Sizing Your PV System